mimi26/task-organizer/README.md

 # Task Manager App

 This is an app for keeping track of things you need to do.
-Add pending tasks to the list and delete tasks when they are done.
+Add pending tasks to the list and cross tasks off when they're done.

 ## Contributors